DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-5/summer-training-session-5.md

 - define the term ‘wellbeing’ as the ability to cope with social, physical and psychological demands through building and sustaining social, physical and psychological resources
 - make the link between developing supportive relationships with colleagues (such as sharing resources, giving support to manage misbehaviour, or shared assessment approaches), and building resources for coping with the demands of school
 - include information about recognising the complexity of wellbeing in the workplace, and its importance within teaching
-- develop understanding of the impact that lack of wellbeing can have on the ECT’s own capacity to teach, as well as on the wellbeing of their students
+- develop understanding of the impact that lack of wellbeing can have on the early career teacher's (ECT) own capacity to teach, as well as on the wellbeing of their students

 ### Managing workload (20 minutes)